User Profile: Dr. Bernard Hubbard

 Data products used:

-- Moderate Resolution Imaging Spectroradiometer (MODIS) Level 2 Total Precipitable Water Vapor product from NASA’s Terra (MOD05_L2) and Aqua (MYD05_L2) Earth observing satellites available through NASA’s MODIS Adaptive Processing System (MODAPS) Services
+- Moderate Resolution Imaging Spectroradiometer (MODIS) Level 2 Total Precipitable Water Vapor product from NASA’s Terra (MOD05_L2) and Aqua (MYD05_L2) Earth observing satellites available through NASA’s Level 1 and Atmosphere Archive and Distribution System (LAADS) Distributed Active Archive Center (DAAC).

 - Global Digital Elevation Models (GDEMs) from ASTER and the Shuttle Radar Topography Mission (SRTM), which can be accessed through LP DAAC using the Global Data Explorer (GDEx)